weicheng113/DL4H-Project/README.md

 # Paper Reproduction Study - TPC Networks for LoS

 In this project we aim to replicate the paper ['Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit'](https://arxiv.org/pdf/2007.09483v4.pdf) by Emma Rocheteau, Pietro Li `o and
 Stephanie Hyland.
 The original repository for the paper can be found [here](https://github.com/EmmaRocheteau/TPC-LoS-prediction).
 This repository contains some modifications in order to carry out experiments.
+The final reproduction report is [here](https://github.com/weicheng113/DL4H-Project/blob/main/Paper%20reproduction%20study%20report.pdf).

 ### Setup New Conda Environment